Find Schools

 The states with the most job growth for Subway or Streetcar Operator are Texas, Colorado, and Washington.
 Watch out if you plan on working in New Jersey, Maryland, or Nebraska.
 These states have the worst job growth for this type of profession.

-How Much Does a Subway or Streetcar Operator Make?
+Subway or Streetcar Operator Average Salary

-The average yearly salary of a Subway or Streetcar Operator ranges between $37,310 and $82,100.
+The typical yearly salary for Subway and Streetcar Operators is somewhere between $37,310 and $82,100.

 undefined